Google News Initiative

 December 15, 2023: Pre-launch lab finishes

-More than 100 newsroom founders across a dozen countries have participated in the Pre-launch Lab (formerly known as GNI Startups Boot Camp).“This program was fantastic, one of the most useful things I have done since becoming an independent publisher more than 12 years ago."
+More than 100 newsroom founders across a dozen countries have participated in the Pre-launch Lab (formerly known as GNI Startups Boot Camp).

 - “The most enriching journalism training program I've participated in.
 The leaders are talented and innovative, and were so invested in all of our 24 projects and generous with their guidance.
 The course structure was meticulously constructed.
 The cohort was inspiring and motivating.
 I came into this program drowning in entrepreneurial self doubt.
 I feel far more confident and courageous as I take my first big steps.
 Most importantly, I have tools, a roadmap and the kind of entrepreneurial thinking to know which steps to even take and when to take them, as I work to get my local news startup off the ground.
 Is it going to be easy from here out?
 No way.
 But the path ahead is a lot clearer.
 And I now have this whole community of local news entrepreneurs to turn to when I'm at a crossroads.” -